brianspiering/quotes_from_others/README.md

 “If you haven't built the foundation, don't paint the ceiling.”
 — Dan John

+"Repetition is the mother of implementation."
+— Dan John

 "Perfectionism is the purest form of procrastination."
 — Lanny Bassham